cfworker/cfworker/packages/json-schema/README.md

 A JSON schema validator that will run on Cloudflare workers.
 Supports drafts 4, 7, 2019-09, and 2020-12.

+This library is validated against the [json-schema-test-suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), a series of approximately 4,500 assertions maintained along with the json-schema specification.
+A small set of test cases are intentionally not supported due to performance constraints or lack of feature use.
+These list of unsupported features are maintained in [test/unsupported.ts](./test/unsupported.ts).
+While this library is not the fastest due to lack of code generation, it's consistently among the [most spec compliant](https://json-schema.org/implementations.html#benchmarks).

 ## background

 _Why another JSON schema validator?_

 Cloudflare workers do not have APIs required by [Ajv](https://ajv.js.org/) schema compilation (`eval` or `new Function(code)`).
 If possible use Ajv in a build step to precompile your schema.
-Otherwise use this library.
+Otherwise this library could work for you.

 ## basic usage